chrisreylo73/School-Projects/README.md

 # School-Projects
-_This repository encompasses all the Academic projects I have completed throughout my pursuit of a Computer Science Degree.
-[Below is a very brief overview of each project._
+_This repository encompasses all the Academic projects I have completed throughout my pursuit of a Computer Science Degree._

+### Below is a list of all projects along with corresponding links for each project.

 ---
-<center> Algorithms & Analysis</center>
+### Algorithms & Analysis

    1. [Bubble, Merge, Quick and Radix Sort](https://github.com/chrisreylo73/School-Projects/tree/main/Algorithms%20and%20Analysis/Bubble%2C%20Merge%2C%20Quick%2C%20and%20Radix%20Sort)
  2. [Floyd's and Dijkstra's](https://github.com/chrisreylo73/School-Projects/tree/main/Algorithms%20and%20Analysis/Floyds%20%26%20Dijkstras)